luibus/motor-controller/README.md

-Proyect for the Dynamical Systems and Control from the Physics degree at UCM.
+Proyect for the Dynamical Systems and Control subjet from the Physics degree at UCM.

 Two versions are uploaded.
 - A mlx matlab live script ready to be runned